Some Other Composers in the Baroque Era

 [fʁɑ̃swa kupʁɛ̃] (1668 – 1733)

+A French Baroque composer, organist and harpsichordist, working for the courts of Louis XIV and Louis XV.
 He was known as Couperin le Grand ("Couperin the Great") to distinguish him from other members of the musically talented Couperin family.

 His most famous and extremely influential book, L'art de toucher le clavecin ("The Art of Harpsichord Playing"), contains suggestions for fingerings, touch, ornamentation and other features of keyboard technique.